zydou/arti/doc/dev/notes/rpc-meta-draft.md

 > We could additionally define a feature
 > (say, `arti:open-onion-service:hs-onehop`)
 > to indicate that the new parameter is understood.
-> A client could then pass this feature in the `meta.required` of a request,
+> A client could then pass this feature in the `meta.require` of a request,
 > to indicate that the request should only be processed
 > if one-hop onion services are supported.